FareHarbor/fareharbor-docs/external-api/endpoints.md

        "desk": 456
     }

+Example booking request body with both agent and desk specified by name:

+    {
+      "contact": {
+         "name": "John Doe",
+         "phone": "1234567890",
+         "email": "example@example.com"
+       },
+       "customers": [
+         {
+           "customer_type_rate": 933643
+         }
+       ],
+       "voucher_number": "1233456-1",
+       "agent_name": "Eddie",
+       "desk_name": "Windward Side"
+    }

-Specification of both agent and desk when booking is **optional**; you can specify neither, either, or both.
-Do not specify `null`.
+Specification of agent and desk when booking is **optional**; you can specify neither, either, or both.
+If you do wish not to specify one or the other, do not pass a `null` value; instead, simply omit the property.

 ### Transportation